FranciscoZacarias/fz_ui/README.md

 - [ ] Frustum culling - Skip rendering objects outside camera view
 - [ ] Texture atlasing system - Combine multiple textures to reduce binding overhead
 - [ ] GPU Timer queries - Measure GPU performance for bottleneck identification

+## Game

+## fz_std

+- [ ] Window and Input should not be globals, they should be returned to userspace on initialization.
+- [ ] Put all functions definitions together and structs at the top